mattmalcher/Healthcare-Data-Processing/Readme.md

 # Introduction
 This repository contains a small collection of scripts for reading and compiling healthcare data.

+## Contents
+* Input Data Format
+* Running the Tool
+* Problems with the Data
+* Notes on Software

 ## Task
-Produce scripts to tidy up and compile a collection of Somali Healthcare Data.
+Produce a tool to tidy up and compile a collection of Somali Healthcare Data into a master spreadsheet.
-The scripts must be easy to use and as robust as is sensible.
+The tool must be easy to use and as robust as is sensible.
+It must be assumed that the end user *may* have limited computer skills and not be comfortable with python.

-# Input Data
+# Input Data Format

-## Format
-The input data used with this script is in Excel documents.
+The input data used with this script are Excel documents.
 These documents are for a specific region.
-Within each document are worksheets for each month, with rows of data.
+Within each document are worksheets for each month data is collected for, with rows of data items.
 There are several data columns in each worksheet, each containing data for a clinic within the region.

+Example input data is included in this repository and can be found at: `Schema/Example 20xx Input.xlsx`

 ![Example Data](Markdown_Images/DataExample.png)

 # Running the Tool